 - Trash cans – Bears flock to garbage cans as a food source, it is known.
 There are some trash can lid locks you can buy like these, but honestly none of them are suited to keep something as large as a bear out.
 They tell you that too.
 If you can, it’s best to bring trash cans in your garage.

 - Grills and barbecues – Maybe you just grilled a bunch of hamburgers and hot dogs on the grill and didn’t brush the grill off.
 Bears will smell that meat residue and knock your grill over inspecting, while they’re at it maybe they’ll just rob your bird feeders too.

 - Compost – Outdoor compost piles can draw in all types of animals, including bears.
 Maybe consider covering it up and having an underground compost pile.
-If you’re serious about your composting then consider something like this compost bin on Amazon where reviewers have reported it being bear-proof.

 - Pet food – If you by chance store any pet food outside or leave dishes of food outside to feed outdoor pets then consider bringing it in.